User Guide - Adaptive Pivot Table

 2. Widget Preview

-This panel previews what the Adaptive Pivot will look like on the dashboard.
-It is affected by the styling changes the designer makes on the design panel.
+This area previews what the Adaptive Pivot will look like on the dashboard.
+It is affected by the styling changes the designer makes on the design panel, items panels or pivot options (bar on top and the settings cog).

 3. Design Panel